 My first crush happens to be here.
-Somehow its special, the place.
+Somehow it is special, the place.
 Yes, it is.
 Like boys used to stalk girls, I and my cousin would wait for an extra hour after school just to have a glimpse of our common crush.

 (He seemed cute to me that time, but when I saw his photos recently, I wondered, why did I even found him attractive.
 I just wish now, he doesn’t ever get to know that I had a secret crush on him.
 Huuhh!!
 I guess I had a bad taste.)

 While thinking about all this when my legs took me to the next street, I never realized.
 Walking through the same streets years after seemed the same as when a soldier returns from war to home and feels.
 It’s true, outside the home, we all are just fighting wars.
 Some to live, some for success, some for happiness, some for money, but when we return home, it’s the best spa.
 Just the air inside will be magical enough for all your hassles and agonies.

 Raindrops like a pearl,